How Long Does Valium Stay In System?

 People are often eager to know how long Valium stays in the system.
 Maybe, they are planning for pregnancy or a drug test.
 In any case, it is crucial to know that Valium may be present in the urine or blood long after the last dose.
 Also, patient should be aware how long to wait to take a test after taking it, because it takes time for the drug to become detectable in the urine or blood sample.

-What Factors Influence How Long Valium Stays In The System?
+Factors Influencing How Long Valium Stays In The System

 The factors that influence how long Valium stays in system are: